I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 ponshukan sake museum tasting room 700x525

-There are about 120 different sakes available, plus a few plum wine, shochu, and other local wine options.
-Ponshukan also has salt, miso, and cucumbers to taste.
+There are about 120 different sakes available at the Echigo Sake Museum Ponshukan (Sake Sampling Service), plus a few plum wines, shochu, and other local wine options.
+Ponshukan also offers salt, miso, and cucumbers to accompany the tasting.

 ponshukan sake museum salt tasting 700x933